kimberleejohnson/Sprint-Challenge--JavaScript/README.md

         this.treeType = treeType;
         this.welcome = function() {
             console.log(this.greeting + this.treeType);
-            console.log(this); // Points to my HappyTree Object instance that HappyTree creates (oak for oak; willow for willow)
+            console.log(this); // Points to my HappyTree Object instance that "const variable name = new HappyTree" would create
         };
     }

 // 4 - Explicit binding:
     Applies to functions!
-A few specific methods, .apply, .bind, and .call tell `this` to look in so specific a place for context it can even override previous context.
+A few specific methods, .apply, .bind, and .call tell `this` to look to a specific place for context, and this can even override previous context.
     function HappyTree(treeType) {
         this.greeting = 'Hello, welcome to the forest, I am a ';
         this.treeType = treeType;